-AboutI teach courses on biblical studies and early Christianity at Rochester College in Michigan.
+AboutI teach courses on biblical studies and early Christianity at Rochester University in Michigan.
 My research is primarily focused on the early Syriac traditions of Christianity, particularly the spread of Christianity within the Persian Empire.
 More broadly, I am also interested in the reception and transmission of Scripture, Jewish-Christian relations, and post-Chalcedonian Christological disputes.

 EducationPh.D., Early Christianity, Princeton Theological Seminary (2016)